mohammadmehdi-rp/SDN-Traffic-Prediction/README.md

 # SDN-Traffic-Prediction
-Predict Traffic Generation In SDN Network Using Comnetsemu
+Predict Traffic Pattern In SDN Network Using Comnetsemu